-This body of work includes several unique type C contact prints created in a color darkroom using long exposures.
+This body of work consists of unique type C contact prints (photograms or rayograms) created in a color darkroom using long exposures.

 I started off working with recognizable objects that after long darkroom manipulations often would turn out looking completely abstract yet more appealing to me; physically acting on paper surface, they became tangible imprints of ephemeral emotional states.
 At some point, I realized that its more of a collaboration between me and my subjects since they became active participants in this process.
 Instead of imitating the illumination and depicting formal qualities, these images challenge the expectations and capture the light itself; they bring viewers attention to the performative nature of creative process and elaborate on chance effects and intuitive states of being.